jeff4/bionotes.github.io/_other/eigen.md

 * #65 [How the Diagonalization Process Works](https://www.youtube.com/watch?v=nNwZA1X-C3c&list=PLHXZ9OQGMqxfUl0tcqPNTJsb7R6BqSLo6&index=65)
 * #68 [Eigenvalues, Eigenvectors & Diagonalization–full example in complex spaces](https://www.youtube.com/watch?v=FOoi8h47Tw4&list=PLHXZ9OQGMqxfUl0tcqPNTJsb7R6BqSLo6&index=68)

-### 2022 Log
-* 8/03/2022 Researched some new books on abstract algebra, group theory, etc.
-* 8/23 Been working on Nathan Jacobson's *Basic Algebra I*, 2nd Edition for the last week or two.
-Had a nice breakthrough on generalizing Cartesian Products from 2 parent sets to n-parent sets.
-For example, the coordinate / components of an n-dimensional vector in R<sup>n</sup>
-* 8/25 More work on Jacobson / Jake

 ### 2021 Log
 * 8/18/2021: Back to basics, doing problems in Singh p.
 493 - 503, finding eigenvalues using 3B1B 2x2 matrix quicktechnique.
 Then finding associated eigenvectors by setting up the characteristic equation det(**A** - &#955;**I**) = **0** and then solving the resulting system of equations.
 * 8/19: Reviewed fastest way to solve systems of equations, whether Gaussian elimination or others to complete Singh Exercises 7.1.1 p.
 503. See this link also for reduced row echelon form [RREF](https://www.usna.edu/Users/math/uhan/sm286a/rref.pdf)